Evolution of networks with multiple junctions: Short time existence I

-Indeed, it follows immediately by the regularity properties of this flow that the relative functions $\lambda^i$ belong to the parabolic H\"older space $C^{2\alpha,\alpha}([0,1]\times[0,T))$ (hence, in $C^\alpha([0,1]\times[0,T))$, thus continuous) and all the triods $\TTT_t$ are in $C^{2+2\alpha}$, satisfying the compatibility conditions of order $2$.\\ The property that these evolving triods are regular follows by the standard fact that the maps $\gamma^i_x$ are continuous, belonging to $C^{1+2\alpha,1/2+\alpha}([0,1]\times[0,T])$ (see~\cite[Section~8.8]{krylov1}), hence, being $\sigma^i$ regular curves, $\gamma_x^i(x,t)\not=0$ continues to hold for every $x\in[0,1]$ and for some positive interval of time.\\ The fact that a curve cannot self--intersects or two curve cannot intersect each other can be ruled out by noticing that such intersection cannot happen at the $3$--point by geometric reasons, as the curvature is locally bounded and the curves are regular, then it is well known for the motion by curvature that strong maximum principle prevents such intersections for the flow of two embedded curves (or two distinct parts of the same curve).
-A similar argument and again the strong maximum principle also prevent that a curve ``hits'' the boundary of $\Omega$ at a point different from a fixed end--point of the triod. \end{proof}
+Indeed, it follows immediately by the regularity properties of this flow that the relative functions $\lambda^i$ belong to the parabolic H\"older space $C^{2\alpha,\alpha}([0,1]\times[0,T))$ (hence, in $C^\alpha([0,1]\times[0,T))$, thus continuous) and all the triods $\TTT_t$ are in $C^{2+2\alpha}$, satisfying the compatibility conditions of order $2$.\\ The property that these evolving triods are regular follows by the standard fact that the maps $\gamma^i_x$ are continuous, belonging to $C^{1+2\alpha,1/2+\alpha}([0,1]\times[0,T])$ (see~\cite[Section~8.8]{krylov1}), hence, being $\sigma^i$ regular curves, $\gamma_x^i(x,t)\not=0$ still holds for every $x\in[0,1]$ and for some positive interval of time.\\ The fact that a curve cannot self--intersect or two curves cannot intersect each other can be ruled out by noticing that such an intersection cannot happen at the $3$--point by geometric reasons, as the curvature is locally bounded and the curves are regular, then it is well known for the motion by curvature that strong maximum principle prevents such intersections for the flow of two embedded curves (or two distinct parts of the same curve).
+A similar argument and again the strong maximum principle also prevent a curve from ``hitting'' the boundary of $\Omega$ at a point different from a fixed end--point of the triod. \end{proof}

-The method of Bronsard and Reitich extends to the case of an initial regular network $\SS_0$ in a smooth, convex, open set $\Omega\subset\R^2$, with several $3$--points and end--points.
-Indeed, as we said, such method relies on the uniform parabolicity of the system (which is the same) and on the fact that the complementary and compatibility conditions are satisfied.